 For the purpose of maintaining accurate records, students who arrive late but before 9:00 a.m. will be counted tardy.
 Those students who leave school after 2 p.m. for any reason will be counted tardy on attendance records.

-Arriving after 9:00 a.m. or leaving before 2 p.m. will be recorded as 1/2 day absent.
+Arriving after 9:00 a.m. or leaving before 2 p.m. will be recorded as $\frac{1}{2}$ day absent.
 Times will be adjusted accordingly to any shortened school day.

-It is important that students arrive to school on time.
+It is important that students arrive at school on time.
 Students who are late to school are accumulating a negative school record, developing a poor habit for future success in any endeavor, and causing a disruption to those students who meet the obligation of arriving on time.
 Any one may be late due to an occasional circumstance beyond his/her control, but habitual tardiness cannot be accepted.

-Students who are tardy to school for any reason will report to the high school office to sign in.
+Students who are tardy to school for any reason will report to the middle school office to sign in.
 Tardy students will not be admitted to a class that has already commenced.
 All tardies that are not accompanied by a note from a medical official that indicates that the student has visited the doctor or dentist that morning will be unexcused.
 Work missed during an unexcused tardy may not be made up.
 Tardy students will be assigned to an area designated by the principal until the start of the next class.
-The high school secretary will keep accurate records of all tardies.
-Students who are habitually tardy will be assigned the following penalties on a per semester basis:
+The middle school secretary will keep updated records of all tardies.
+Students who are habitually tardy will be assigned the following penalties on a per semester basis's:

 Number of Tardies Penalty

-3 1⁄2 Friday School
+3 1/2 Friday School

 6 1 Friday School

-9 3-days In-School-Restriction

-12 3-days Out-of-School Suspension

-15 5-days Out-of-School Suspension

-18 10-days Out-of-School Suspension
+9 3 days In School Restriction

+12 3 days out of school suspension on

+5 days out of school suspension on

+18 10 days out of school suspens ion

-21 Recommendation of Expulsion
+21 Recommendation of Expulsion n